iamsinghashutosh/Sorting-in-C/README.md

 # Sorting-in-C
-I have shared the codes of all types of sorting available in c
+I have shared the codes of important sorting techniques written in c language.
+:)